BryanG13/bryang13.github.io/_talks/Monterrey.md

 location: "Monterrey, Mexico"
 ---

-Presentation on a feeder service with maximum headway constraints at mandatory stops.
+Summer school for young OR researchers.
+I also gave a presentation on a feeder service with maximum headway constraints at mandatory stops.